BerkeleyHCI/PolymorphicBlocks/getting_started_hierarchy_layout.md

 > Footprints are positioned exactly as they appear in the prerouted block, even if they are different footprints (e.g., using 1206 instead of 0603, or choosing a different crystal package).
 > The Sublayout plugin allows restoring a prerouted block with different footprints, but you will probably need to do some fix-up work.
+> In this case, consider it as a first-pass layout.

 ## Finishing the Board